-What We Like: Lifetime warranty, safe for metal utensils, can be used to sear/brown meat
+What We Love: Lifetime warranty, safe for metal utensils, can be used to sear/brown meat

-What We Don't Like: No color options, not induction stovetop safe
+What We Don't Love: No color options, not induction stovetop safe

 If you’re just starting to outfit your kitchen or need to upgrade a few old nonstick pans, you’ll get a better bang for your buck by buying a set.
 Scanpan is a Danish company known for its PFOA-free nonstick finish.